XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 By now we always query the user for an account address at application startup.
 We more or less have a monitoring tool for accounts that queries publicly available data.
 Because we want to have real wallet functionality including sending XRP, we will have to deal with private keys and seeds.

-In this step we will query the user for an account seed and  a password save this seed with a salted password.
+In this step we will query the user for a seed and a password they can use to access it later.
+In order to protect the password, we'll add a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) to the password.

 1. In the `library` folder, add a new file `5_helpers.js` with the following content: